London Bridge (film)

-London Bridge is a 2014 Indian Malayalam-language drama film directed by Anil C. Menon and written by Jinu V. Abraham, starring Prithviraj Sukumaran, Mukesh, Andrea Jeremiah and Nanditha Raj.
+London Bridge is a 2014 Indian Malayalam-language romantic drama film directed by Anil C. Menon and written by Jinu V. Abraham, starring Prithviraj Sukumaran, Andrea Jeremiah, Nanditha Raj, Pratap Pothen and Mukesh.
 The film was entirely shot in the United Kingdom.

 Rahul Raj composed three original songs and left the project owing to scheduling conflicts.
 Thus Carnatic vocalist Dr. Sreevalsan Menon was hired to compose two additional songs and Gopi Sundar was signed in to compose the background score.
-The film is produced by Antony Binoy and Sathish B under the banner Ordinary Pictures.
+The film is produced by Antony Binoy and Sathish B. Satish under the banner Ordinary Pictures.

 Plot

-Vijay Das is a career-oriented businessman in London who always listens to his brain, and Pavitra is the daughter of a famous businessman C. S. Nambiar and always listens to her heart.
-Vijay was asked to marry Pavitra by Nambiar, and Pavitra is testing whether Vijay is the right guy for her.
-Driving his way home after spending a day with Pavitra, Vijay hits Merin, a nurse who has just arrived from India to work in London.
+Vijay Das is a career-oriented businessman in London who always listens to his brain.
+At the same time, Vijay's fiancée Pavithra, who is also the daughter of Vijay's mentor, C. S. Nambiar, and always listens to her heart.
+Vijay was asked to marry Pavitra by Nambiar, and Pavitra tests whether Vijay is the right guy for her.

+Driving his way home after spending a day with Pavithra, Vijay hits Merin, a nurse who has just arrived from India to work in London.
 Her wrist gets paralyzed after the accident.
 Vijay takes care of her and eventually falls in love with her and vice versa.

-Nambiar and Vijay's friend Francis fix Vijay's and Pavitra's marriage.
+Nambiar and Vijay's friend Francis fix Vijay's and Pavithra's marriage.
 But when he refuses to marry her, Francis forces him to marry Pavitra because of her wealth.
 Merin's job agreement gets terminated because they think that she is physically unfit.
 Francis tries to help her but fails.
 Eventually, Francis forces Vijay to not give her false hopes and gift her a sum of money and let her go back to India.
 Merin refuses the amount of money gifted and asks him to show her around London before she leaves.
 Then Merin goes back to India.

 The next day, her relative Gracy calls Vijay to tell that Merin has not reached her home yet.
 Gracy's husband Thambi Kutty tells them that he will go to India to enquire about Merin, but Vijay says that he will go instead because he is the one who is supposed to go.
 Francis tries to force him to stay, but Vijay says that he really likes Merin and he will go to India no matter what.

-Pavitra helps him to go to India by convincing her father to not stop him and personally dropping him at the airport.
+Pavithra helps him to go to India by convincing her father to not stop him and personally dropping him at the airport.
 Vijay reaches India.
 While in a taxi, Francis calls Vijay and directs him to go to Merin's home.
 Vijay reaches Merin's home, where he finds out that Merin has reached home safely.
-But also find out that her house had being seized by a moneylender.
-When Vijay meets depressed Merin at her room, at that time, Pavitra called Vijay and reveals that Merin had lied to make Vijay realize his love for her.
+But also find out that her house had been seized by a moneylender.
+When Vijay meets depressed Merin at her room, at that time, Pavithra called Vijay and reveals that Merin had lied to make Vijay realize his love for her.
 The film ends by showing Vijay and Merin uniting.